esheldon/desdb/README.md

 Pre-fab queries
 ---------------

 There are some scripts with pre-defined queries.
+After installation, these will be in your path.

 * get-table-info: Print the column names,typecode,typename,precision,scale,value
     for the input table.